-- 40. [Individual], like [name of individual in another entry] above, was a data integrity clerk employed with AHS at the time of access.
-[Individual] worked out of the [facility] and accessed the demographic health information of [Child A] and [the Complainant] in Netcare PD on November 8, 2012.
-He reviewed Netcare PD on this date and would have been looking for anything that needed to be updated or remediated between [Child A] and [Complainant]'s demographic information.
-It is likely [Individual] was seeking to coordinate information between and [sic] parent and child file to ensure accuracy. - 41.
-[Individual] was an affiliate of AHS at the time of accesses, and this access is authorized under s 27(1)(g) internal management purposes.
+- 40. [Individual I], like [Individual H] above, was a data integrity clerk employed with ASH at the time of access.
+[Individual I] worked out of the [facility] and accessed the demographic information of the Complainant and [Complainant's Mother] in Netcare PD on November 8, 2012.
+He reviewed Netcare PD on this date and would have been looking for anything that needed to be updated or remediated between [Complainant] and [Complainant's Mother]'s demographic information.
+It is likely [Individual I] was seeking to coordinate information between and [sic] parent and child file to ensure accuracy. - 41.
+[Individual I] was an affiliate at the time of accesses, and this access is authorized under s 27(1)(g) internal management purposes.